Train destroys truck in Potawatomie County

-POTTAWATOMIE COUNTY (KSNT) – A train collided with a truck in Pottawatomie County on Aiken Switch Road.
+POTTAWATOMIE COUNTY, Kan.
+(KSNT) – A train collided with a truck in Pottawatomie County on Aiken Switch Road.
 No injuries were reported.

 The train hit a truck near a private crossing near the Jeffrey Energy Center off of Aiken Switch Road about three miles west of Highway 63 at around 4:35 p.m. according to the Pottawatomie Sheriff’s Department.